 In late January, American Farmland Trust and partners across Illinois sponsored, for the sixth consecutive year, a series of one-day seminars to provide farmers with the latest information about soil and water conservation practices.

 The seminars were held Jan.
-22-24, 2019 in Mendota, Springfield, and O’Fallon, IL and had over 442 attendees.
+22-24, 2019, in Mendota, Springfield, and O’Fallon, Illinois and had over 442 attendees.
 The series featured presentations on soil health, soil biology, cover crops, conservation best management practices, preventing nutrient losses, and engaging farmers and landowners in soil health.

 David Montgomery opened-up the day in Mendota on a fascinating topic—growing a revolution by bringing our soil back to life.
 David is a MacArthur Fellow, author, and a professor of geomorphology at the University of Washington.
 He is an internationally recognized geologist who studies landscape evolution and the effects of geological processes on ecological systems and human societies.

 David took the audience on a soil-journey across farms in North American and Africa that were successfully restoring life to the soil.
 He explained how these farmers adapted their operations and how these changes positively impacted resiliency and profitability.
 He emphasized the principles of conservation agriculture including, 1) minimal or no disturbances (no-till), 2) permanent ground cover (cover crops), and 3) diverse crop rotations.
 To learn more about his research visit.

 Following David was Ray Archuleta, who discussed how healthy soils create healthy profits.
 His discussion focused on the principles of creating soil-health through human conceptions.
 With over 30 years of knowledge, Ray emphasized that soil should be viewed as a living ecosystem with chemical, physical, and biological components.
 Ray mentioned, “The greatest geological force is life itself.
 Nature is a self-regulating, self-healing, and self-organizing system.”